-In order to save RAM and Video memory, we have developed innovative solutions for implementing the more resource-intensive software modules in the Frost 3D Universal software package:
+In order to save RAM and Video memory, we have developed innovative solutions for implementing the more resource-intensive software modules in the Frost 3D software package:

 1) In the mathematical solver, arithmetic operations with floating-point numbers are now performed with a single precision (float type is used instead of double).
 In order avoid reduced precision in comparison with double precision computations, the computed target value (such as temperature) is transformed from the whole range of single precision floating-point numbers into a subset, where it is changed as the problem is being solving.